 David at Harvard Bookstore

-Here's where I'm most helpful:
+Here's where we're most helpful:

 1 Develop exceptional technical training initiatives and learn-to-earn programs that put people into good, high-growth careers.
 You might be a business, or league of businesses, looking to build your own talent farming solution.
 Or a coalition of organizations that have received Federal funding under the Regional TechHubs opportunity, or the Digital Equity Programs (within the Infrastructure Investment and Jobs Act).
 Instruction is based on a dialogical, student-centric Freirian model, applied to an employer-sourced skills matrix.
 We build educational experiences that are both equitable and effective.